Top 8 lessons - 4 years as a Digital Nomad Videographer

 Invest & base yourself around a good Cowork Space

 Some people prefer working at cafes or hybrids.
 I've bounced around cafe's and daily co-work spaces earlier on.
-I think if you are serious about your business I recommend investing in a co-work space.
+I think if you are serious about your business and productivity I recommend investing in a co-work space.
 A cafe is designed to serve drinks and snacks.
 It usually has a nice atmosphere that will allow you to work for a few hours.
 A co-work space is a dedicated space to allow you to work and focus on your business.
 I can go on about this at length, but the bottom line is if you want to be more productive I think you should not only invest, but base yourself around a good co-work space.
 It's a good lifestyle design practice to choose a place to live that is a short commute to your co-work space.
 I like to spend most of my days at a co-work space and will breakup the routine by working at home or a cafe.

 Find a business model for your passion